Study Reveals It's Harder to be Gluten-Free Than You Think

 You’re following a gluten-free diet.
 It’s either a personal preference, or you have a sensitivity or allergy to gluten.

 If that’s what you base your food choices on, you might think avoiding traditional foods made with barley, wheat, and rye (like breads, pastas, and cereals), would be enough to protect your health and live gluten-free.

 But it’s not, according to a new study published in the American Journal of Clinical Nutrition.
 If you’ve been diagnosed with Celiac disease, even a small amount of gluten can cause intestinal discomfort and damage.
-And you’re probably consuming more than you think.
+And you’re probably consuming more hidden gluten in your food than you think.

 Zero to 50 mg of gluten a day, would be ideal if you’re trying to following a gluten-free diet.
 But it might not even be possible, at least in the United States, where processed food is such a mainstay of the American diet.